 There’s actually a lot more to siding than the way it makes your house look.
-While adding color and style of the siding can enhance the appeal of your home, there is also a structural element to the siding as well.
+While adding color and style to the siding can enhance the appeal of your home, there is also a structural element to the siding as well.

 The siding on your house provides the first layer of defense against moisture, mold, and ultimately rot.
-Good siding will—for it’s expected lifetime—keep moisture away from your house and provide you with protection against environment conditions.
+Good siding will—for its expected lifetime—keep moisture away from your house and provide you with protection against environmental conditions.
 If your siding is unable to keep moisture out, there are other barriers such as the home wrap that is attached to exterior walls before the siding goes on.
 In worst-case scenarios, faulty siding can cause some extensive and ultimately expensive problems.